urgdog/urg.systems/thonks/homelab.md

  and
 - land of uptime (production) where partner can WFH safely.

 Do not become "A Problem" layered atop "ISP problems".
-Very confusing and trust damaging.
-Not good.

-A wise network shaman will monitor and be aware, and inform proactively.
+A wise shaman will monitor, be aware, and inform proactively.

 Not to deflect blame.
-But to ensure stability of their realm, and to not catch eyebrow raise of doom when purchasing a 20 amp breaker and 100 ft of romex when on what started as a gardening trip to home depot.
-(10 amps is just not enough ok)
+But to ensure stability of their realm.
+This also will prevent you from catching the eyebrow raise of doom when purchasing a 20 amp breaker and 100 ft of romex when on what started as a gardening trip to home depot.

-You don't need to know what I have in my lab, but it's ancient crap - I list this just to say you don't need to blow thousands:
-- ~~a space heater~~ Dell R610 with VMware (f u broadcom try and take my 6.7 esxi away)
-- an ancient supermicro running proxmox (you'll get there little buddy)
-- Intel NUCs, a few of em...
-I don't remember what they're doing.
-I think that one's important.
-- Mikrotiks, lots of em, they're cheap! and can run bgp how cool is that?

-Why?
+You don't need to spend thousands on a lab.
+My gear is ancient, and half of it is doing something useful.
+The other half is eagerly awaiting abuse.

+Why do all this?

-I don't know, to be honest.
-I learn stuff.
-It can be satisfying to spend a little too long making an LED blink.
-I don't know why.
-More realistically, the answer is more along chasing the lows and highs of:
+I don’t know, honestly.
+Sometimes it’s satisfying to spend too long making an LED blink.
+Or getting a single ping to work.
+It feels stupid.
+But it’s not.
+More realistically, the answer is probably chasing the lows and highs of:

 > "I know nothing, none of this makes sense."